What is sarcoidosis?

 - Natives of Martinique living in France have an eight-fold higher chance of developing the disease compared with the native French population.

-- African-Americans face a 4 to 17 times greater risk of the disease compared with Caucasians.
+- People who are Black face a 4 to 17 times greater risk of the disease compared with those who are white.

 - Within individual families, the presence of the disease in a first- or second-degree relative increases the risk by nearly five-fold.